Right Time for FinTech Revolution in India to Achieve Financial Empowerment

 fintech app development | Binmile

 These days, the fintech revolution is the buzzword in the finance industry.
 The word ‘fintech’ is simply a mix of finance and technology.
 FinTech has streamlined different financial systems and processes for the convenience of people.
 Finance technology describes emerging digital technologies to advance and systematize financial services’ delivery and usage.
 It is all about driving financial inclusion and achieving the financial empowerment of every single citizen.
-Innovation in the Indian fintech industry will increase access to finance and the formal credit system for Indians.
+Digital innovation in the Indian fintech industry will increase access to finance and the formal credit system for Indians.
 The four i’s or pillars of fintech are income, investments, income, institutional credit, and insurance.
 Read here how India will achieve financial empowerment riding high on the shoulders of the Fintech revolution in India.
 Read this statement in the wake of Indian Prime Minister Shri Narendra Modi.

-Prospects of Fintech Revolution in India
+Prospects of the Fintech Revolution in India

 A report from Statista, a leading research company, on the fintech and digital market shows that the largest segment of the fintech market in 2021 is digital payments, valued at a total transaction value of US$139,261m.
-The report expects the neo banking segment to grow by 56.9% in 2022.
+The report expects the neo-banking segment to grow by 56.9% in 2022.
 Interestingly, the entire transaction value might reach US$139,261m in the digital payments segment in 2021.

 Recently, Prime Minister Sh.
 Narendra Modi talked about fintech acceptability, trust, innovation, and security of the fintech ecosystem at the Infinity Forum organized by the unified regulator IFSCA (International Financial Services Centre Authority).
 He added, “Fintech industry has achieved huge scale, and scale means people as customers, from all walks of life.
 This fintech acceptability has a unique feature among the masses.
 That feature is trust.
 Moreover, the common Indian has shown immense trust in our fintech ecosystem by embracing digital payments.
 This trust is a responsibility and it means you need to ensure that people’s interests are secured.
 Fintech innovation will not be complete without fintech security innovation.”